by Super Admin 10 February, 2024 0 Comment Focused Operations

 What happened to my …?

-Another common red flag of burnout in your organization is when your employees are taking on (or being assigned) new projects before the previous ones are complete.
+Another common red flag of burnout in your organization is when your entrepreneurs are taking on (or being assigned) new projects before the previous ones are complete.
 The result is nothing but chaos where you end up with not many projects getting done.
-Leaving your employees to scramble to finish up while falling behind on the other responsibilities of their roles.
+Leaving your entrepreneurs to scramble to finish up while falling behind on the other responsibilities of their roles.

 Does that something that happens a lot within your team?
 If so, you’ll need to work on your focused leadership so you can better manage and prevent these red flags.